31 Days to a Fitter, Healthier You

 Switch to Mineral Water

 You already know that drinking water is essential to feeling your absolute best (Need a refresher?
 Click here for six compelling reasons to drink up).
 But sipping on mineral water has an added brain-boosting benefit.
-According to a recent study published in the
+According to a recent study published in the Journal of Alzheimer's Disease

 , drinking silicon-rich mineral water can help facilitate the removal of aluminum, a known neurotixin, from the body.
 What's more, for individuals with Alzheimer's, drinking one liter of mineral water daily for 12 weeks not only reduced the body burden of aluminum, it also improved cognitive performance.